clara-parabricks-workflows/parabricks-omics-private-workflows/README.md

 Create a private ECR repo and name it "parabricks".
 This is easiest to do in the AWS console using [these instructions](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html).

+Make sure that Omics has permissions to access this ECR repo by editing the Policy JSON according to instructions in the [AWS Docs](https://docs.aws.amazon.com/omics/latest/dev/permissions-resource.html#permissions-resource-ecr).

 Then on the command line, log in to ECR using:

 ```